Overview of the UK's transport industry

 For some roles, such as bus, taxi or lorry driver you will need a clean driving licence.
 A second language or the ability to learn one may also be useful in customer-facing roles or logistics jobs.

-Getting a graduate job in transport and logistics
+How do I get a job in transport and logistics?

 Larger organisations offer transport graduate schemes in disciplines such as: